Mote Park (cricket ground)

 Mote Park, also known as The Mote, is a cricket ground in Maidstone in the English county of Kent.
-It is inside the grounds of the Mote Park and is owned by The Mote Cricket Club.
-The ground is also used by the Mote Squash Club and Maidstone rugby club.
-It was used by Kent County Cricket Club as one of their out-grounds for county cricket matches.
+It is inside the grounds of Mote Park and is owned by The Mote Cricket Club.
+The ground is also used by the Mote Squash Club and the Maidstone rugby club.
+It was used by Kent County Cricket Club as one of its out-grounds for county cricket matches.
 The club played over 200 first-class cricket matches on the ground between 1859 and 2005.

 The ground is located around 0.8 mi south-east of the centre of Maidstone on the western fringe of Mote Park.
-The A229 road runs 0.5 mi to the east of the ground, Maidstone Leisure Centre is immediately to the south of the ground and Maidstone Grammar School just south-west of the site.
-Originally the ground was separated from the urban area of Maidstone by farmland, but 20th century housing has been built up to the western edges of the site.
+The A229 road runs 0.5 mi to the east of the ground, Maidstone Leisure Centre is immediately to the south of the ground, and Maidstone Grammar School is just south-west of the site.
+Originally the ground was separated from the urban area of Maidstone by farmland, but 20th-century housing has been built up to the western edges of the site.

 Establishment

 The ground was established in the mid-19th century inside Mote Park, at the time a 558 acre country estate to the west of Maidstone.
-It had been emparked in the 14th century and by the end of the 17th century was owned by the Marsham family.
-Charles Marsham, 1st Earl of Romney built a new mansion in the grounds of the park in the 1790s and the grounds were redeveloped during the mid-19th century by both the 2nd and 3rd Earls.
+It had been emparked in the 14th century, and by the end of the 17th century it was owned by the Marsham family.
+Charles Marsham, 1st Earl of Romney, built a new mansion in the grounds of the park in the 1790s, and the grounds were redeveloped during the mid-19th century by both the 2nd and 3rd Earls.
+Mote Park is designated as a historic site.

-Cricket was first played on a ground in the park in 1854 and the ground was established fully by 1857.
-The park was sold to Marcus Samuel, 1st Viscount Bearsted in 1895 and the ground developed extensively under his ownership to allow it to be used regularly for county cricket.
+Cricket was first played on a ground in the park in 1854, and the ground was fully established by 1857.
+The park was sold to Marcus Samuel, 1st Viscount Bearsted, in 1895, and the ground developed extensively under his ownership to allow it to be used regularly for county cricket.
 The ground was levelled and the pitch turned through 90 degrees in 1907.
 The cricket pavilion and The Tabernacle, built as Viscount Bearsted's private pavilion, were built between 1909 and 1910.

-After the death of the 1st Viscount Bearsted in 1927, his son sold Mote Park itself to Maidstone Corporation, with the cricket ground being excluded from the sale and being gifted to The Mote.
-The Tabernacle was initially gifted to the Band of Brothers, a private cricket club closely associated with the county club, and eventually transferred to The Mote in the 1940s.
+After the death of the 1st Viscount Bearsted in 1927, his son sold Mote Park itself to Maidstone Corporation, with the cricket ground excluded from the sale and gifted to The Mote.
+The Tabernacle was initially gifted to the Band of Brothers, a private cricket club closely associated with the county club, and was eventually transferred to The Mote in the 1940s.